gloryofrobots/arza/README.md

 To experiment with syntax and stackless virtual machine.
 It is not a production system.
-Lalan written in relatively 'slow' language python with not many speed optimisations.
+Arza written in relatively 'slow' language python with not many speed optimisations.

 ## Running
 ```